Alzheimer’s and Time Management: Tips for Carers

 Adopting regular self-care practices helps manage stress levels effectively.

-Ensuring these elements form part of a carer’s routine enhances their and capacity to handle caregiving responsibilities efficiently.
+Ensuring these elements form part of a carer’s routine enhances their resilience and capacity to handle caregiving responsibilities efficiently.

 Challenges in Managing Time Encountered by Caregivers of Individuals with Alzheimer’s Disease